What Is Trauma Surgery?

 Hypertrophic scar (raised, thick scar) Dermal steroid injections and laser resurfacing

-Facial surgical scars Scar tissue excision with camouflage closure
+Surgical scars Scar tissue excision with camouflage closure, microneedling, Morpheus, and dermabrasion

 Facial Reconstruction Consultation with Dr. Westreich, NYC